WOTF-TV: WVEN-TV: Univision for Central Florida

-WOTF-TV: UniMás and Grit
+WOTF-TV: UniMás, Grit and WAPA Orlando

 On December 4, 2017, as part of a realignment affecting five of the six markets, the programming and call signs of WOTF and WVEN-TV were swapped: WOTF-TV and its UniMás programming moved to the Entravision-owned facility using virtual channel 26, while Univision's facility on virtual channel 43 became the new home of WVEN-TV.
 Entravision continued to operate WVEN-TV on its new channel 43.
 After the Entravision agreement concluded at the end of 2021, Univision assumed control of WVEN and WVEA-TV in Tampa effective January 1, 2022.

+On February 2, 2026, it was announced that Entravision had reached an agreement with Hemisphere Media Group to launch WAPA Orlando.
+The channel airs the original programming of Puerto Rico's WAPA-TV as well as dedicated local morning and midday newscasts for Central Florida produced from San Juan.
+Entravision will manage sales, digital marketing, and Central Florida–market production.
+WAPA, in turn, received the ability to utilize the news resources of Entravision-owned stations in its coverage.

 Technical information

 Subchannels

+WOTF-TV's transmitter is located near Orange City, Florida.
 The station's signal is multiplexed: